Utility Equipment Parts, LLC

 The Boom Lift

-Early example of a boom lift, aka the Giraffe.
+Early example of an aerial lift boom lift, aka the Giraffe.
 Image via Vernon Morning Star

 In Canada, Walter E. Thornton-Trump must have been feeling the same frustrations.
 In 1951 he is said to have invented a boom lift to make working in high places easier.
 Thornton-Trump called the boom lift the “Giraffe;” it sold for $2000.
 A later model was called “Girette.”
 Mr. Thorton-Trump holds multiple patents related to boom lifts including: